Time line for BComp Dissertation (Final Year Project) Report Submission

 The evaluator after reviewing the reports should return the hard copies of the report to the project supervisor(s) after evaluation, undertake a declaration to maintain the confidentiality of the contents of such work and comply with all necessary steps needed by supervisor to ensure confidentiality.

-If the title of project, key words or nature of projects is changed then students/suprvisors must complete a PROJECT UPDATE FORM, and return it to the SoC Office of Undergraduate Studies (Attn: Ms Ang Jia Ying).
+If the title of project, key words or nature of projects is changed then students/suprvisors must complete a PROJECT UPDATE FORM, and email the completed form to Ms Sharifah at firstname.lastname@example.org.
 Alternatively, supervisors can also make the changes through the Project Administration System.
 The deadline for any updates is by Week 3 of the semester in which the project started, ie first sem of the project.